-Thien Phuc Duc Hill
+3. Rise above the Clouds on Thien Phuc Duc Hill

-Tuyen Lam Lake
+5. Relax on Tuyen Lam Lake

 After sunset, visit Da Lat’s night market.
 It is popular spot where locals and visitors gather in the evening to enjoy street-food and do a little shopping.
 You can find all sorts of stuff here, from clothes to souvenirs and fruits.

-How to get to Da Lat
+How to get to Da Lat?

 Lien Khuong International Airport (DLI) serves the city of Da Lat with domestic and international flights from Thailand.
-There are also bus routes connecting Da Lat with the major tourist destinations in the South Central Coast and Southern Vietnam.
+There are also bus routes connecting Da Lat with major tourist destinations in the South Central Coast and Southern Vietnam.

 - Within Vietnam, Vietnam Airlines and VietJet Air operate domestic flights connecting Hanoi to Da Lat, Hai Phong to Da Lat, Vinh to Da Lat, Hue to Da Lat, Da Nang to Da Lat, Ho Chi Minh to Da Let and Can Tho to Da Lat.